-DigiPen Institute of Technology Singapore Pte Ltd reserves the right to make changes to the curricula and calendar without any prior notice.
+DigiPen Institute of Technology Singapore Pte Ltd reserves the right to make changes to the curricula, calendar, and Course Catalog without any prior notice.

 The course offerings and requirements of DigiPen Institute of Technology Singapore are under continual examination and revision.
+The most recent edition of the Course Catalog supersedes any previous edition of the Course Catalog published for the same academic year.
 This catalog is not a contract; it merely presents the offerings and requirements in effect at the time of publication and in no way guarantees that the offerings and requirements will not change.
 The Institute specifically reserves the right to change requirements for any major during any particular year.
 The individual student assumes full responsibility for compliance with all current academic requirements.
 Current course offerings may be obtained from the Registrar's Office.
 Current major and degree requirements may also be obtained from the Registrar's Office.
-For the most current information, visit DigiPen Institute of Technology Singapore's official Course Catalog online at singapore.digipen.edu/degree-programs/course-catalog.
+For the most current information, visit DigiPen Institute of Technology Singapore's official Course Catalog online at singapore.digipen.edu/degree-programs/ course-catalog.

-\Please note that "Institute" refers to "DigiPen Institute of Technology Singapore," "DigiPen" refers to "DigiPen Institute of Technology," and "SIT" refers to "Singapore Institute of Technology" when used in the Course Catalog.
+\Please note that "Institute" and DigiPen (Singapore) refer to "DigiPen Institute of Technology Singapore," "DigiPen" refers to "DigiPen Institute of Technology," and "SIT" refers to "Singapore Institute of Technology" when used in the Course Cataloa.